Available with Location Referencing license.

 Sharing web layers with linear referencing capability and version management requires data preparation.
-Use the following steps to prepare your data before publishing:
+Use the following steps to prepare your data prior to publishing:

-- Perform all data loading using ArcGIS Pro before changing the geodatabase connection type (step 3) and registration (step 4).
+- Perform all data loading using ArcGIS Pro prior to changing the geodatabase connection type (step 3) and registration (step 4).

 - Depending on whether your data is not versioned or is traditionally versioned, you must do the following: